 WPA.
 Wi-Fi Protected Access (WPA) is the newest and best available standard in Wi-Fi security.
-Two modes are available: Pre-Shared Key and RADIUS.
-Pre-Shared Key gives you a choice of two encryption methods: TKIP (Temporal Key Integrity Protocol), which utilizes a stronger encryption method and incorporates Message Integrity Code (MIC) to provide protection against hackers, and AES (Advanced Encryption System), which utilizes a symmetric 128-Bit block data encryption.
-RADIUS (Remote Authentication Dial-In User Service) utilizes a RADIUS server for authentication and the use of dynamic TKIP, AES, or WEP.
+Four modes are available: WPA-Personal, WPA2-Personal, WPA-Enterprise, and RADIUS.
+WPA-Personal gives you a choice of two encryption methods: TKIP (Temporal Key Integrity Protocol), which utilizes a stronger encryption method and incorporates Message Integrity Code (MIC) to provide protection against hackers, and AES (Advanced Encryption Standard), which utilizes a symmetric 128-Bit block data encryption.
+WPA2-Personal only uses AES encryption, which is stronger than TKIP.
+WPA-Enterprise offers two encryption methods, TKIP and AES, with dynamic encryption keys.
+RADIUS (Remote Authentication Dial-In User Service) utilizes a RADIUS server for authentication.

-Important: Always remember that each device in your wireless network MUST use the same encryption method and encryption key or your wireless network will not function properly.
+IMPORTANT: Always remember that each device in your wireless network MUST use the same encryption method and encryption key or your wireless network will not function properly.

-WPA Pre-Shared Key.
-If you do not have a RADIUS server, Select the type of algorithm, TKIP or AES, enter a password in the Pre-Shared key field of 8-64 characters, and enter a Group Key Renewal period time between 0 and 99,999 seconds, which instructs the Router or other device how often it should change the encryption keys.
+WPA-Personal.
+If you do not have a RADIUS server, select the type of algorithm you want to use, TKIP or AES, and enter a password in the Passphrase field of 8-63 characters.